rushikeshchoche/square-posts/README.md

 npm start
 ```

-The `npm start` command builds the application into `dist/`, watches for changes to the source files, and runs on port `4200`.
+The `npm start` runs the application with watch mode on port `4200`.

 Shut it down manually with `Ctrl+C`.